iyedexe/rtex/README.md

 Add unit tests.

 # Done.
+Refactor scheduler for less functions.
+Refactor BNB Broker to pass methods for calls to API.
 Investigate crashes at recorder (feeder) after a few hours run and add retry protocol.
 Impelment a recovery mechanism in case of crash for feeder.
 Replace logging library with Quill for perf : https://github.com/odygrd/quill?tab=readme-ov-file#-table-of-contents.